 A forest that has been harvested is still a forest

 - National Forest Inventory.
-Standard reports, Table 4.0, Area (1000 ha) of forest and non-forest land in Canada. (accessed May 1, 2017).
+Standard reports, Table 4.0, Area (1000 ha) of forest and non-forest land in Canada. (accessed April 10, 2018).

-- The base estimate of forest area for Canada comes from the National Forest Inventory (NFI) baseline report of forest and non-forest land in Canada.
+- The base estimate of forest area for Canada comes from the National Forest Inventory (NFI) report at the source above

-- The estimate of current forest area (2015) was calculated by taking the NFI baseline estimate at the source above and adjusting it for known increases in forest area (afforestation) and known decreases in forest area (deforestation) that occurred during the time since the NFI baseline data were collected.
-These adjustments are described in Canada’s country report to the Food and Agriculture Organization (FAO) of the United Nations for Global Forest Resources Assessment 2015, listed above.
+- The estimate of current forest area (2015) was calculated by taking the NFI baseline estimate and adjusting it for known increases in forest area (afforestation) and known decreases in forest area (deforestation) that have occurred since the NFI baseline data were collected.
+These adjustments are described in Canada’s country report to the Food and Agriculture Organization (FAO) of the United Nations for Global Forest Resources Assessment 2015.